nickjj/flask-db/README.md

 existing data and create any tables based on whatever SQLAlchemy models you have.

-It also automatically calls `flask db seed` for you.
+It also automatically calls `flask db seed` for you (more on seeding soon).

 #### Options